devleague/PixelPainter/README.md

 The height and width of the **color swatch** will be determined by the colors available which you, the developer, will set.

 Do not edit the `index.html` file.
-You will generate all of your html markup using jQuery and inserting newly generated elements into the dom using jQuery.
+You will generate all of your html markup using DOM selectors.

 ## Bonus Round
 Develop a way for PixelPainter to accept an configuration object at the moment of instatiation while still supporting the passing in two parameters, as mentioned previously.